telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 If the Grid is [server-bound]({% slug serverbinding_grid_aspnetmvc %}), use the `Template` method.

-The example below demonstrates how to customize the column appearance of a server-bound Grid.
+The following example demonstrates how to customize the column appearance of a server-bound Grid.

 ###### Example